How to Write an Obituary

 - Know your deadline: find out the deadline for submitting the obituary to show in the next printing of the desired paper

-- Know your loved one: Speak with Family and other close relatives to gather information such as:
+- Know your loved one: Speak with Family and other close relatives to gather

 - Full name of the deceased

 - Date of birth

 - City and State where the deceased resided